wp-plugins/tedtalks-embedder/readme.txt

 = 2.0 =

 * Adopted Jetpack 2.8 TED shortcode source.
 * Added settings for default width, height, and language values.
+* Removed code for the cache function.
+Maybe will back in a future version.

 = 1.1 =